 - Medical Bills: In a significant personal injury case, the Plaintiff will usually require a hospital visit to treat their immediate injuries, as well as follow-up appointments to monitor the progress of their recovery.
 Note that future medical costs such as rehab or surgeries may also be covered, provided a medical expert determines that future treatment will be necessary.

-- Lost Wages: The most immediate form of lost wages is from work that the Plaintiff missed in order to get treated for and recover from their injuries.
+- Lost Wages: The most immediate form of lost wages is from work the Plaintiff missed to get treated for and recover from their injuries.
 Such an extended absence could result in termination, resulting in further lost wages.
 In a worst-case scenario, it’s possible that they’ve been so badly injured that they are effectively disabled from returning to the type of work through which they were earning a living prior to the accident.
-In order to claim lost potential earning power, it will usually be necessary to consult a medical expert who has treated and diagnosed the Plaintiff.
+To claim lost potential earning power, it will usually be necessary to consult a medical expert who has treated and diagnosed the Plaintiff.

 - Pain and Suffering: The pain that somebody experiences following an accident is another non-economic damage that may be considered.
 The calculation for the “amount” of pain and suffering a victim experienced generally varies based on who is calculating it, and what venue the case is being tried in.

 - Property Damage: A monetary damage which is straightforward to calculate.
 In the event of a car crash, for example, the cost of repairs or a new vehicle may be considered.

 - Loss of Enjoyment of Life: Particularly debilitating accidents may leave victims unable to enjoy all of the activities they used to before the accident, such as riding bikes with a son or daughter, or running to exercise and relieve stress.
 In such a scenario, loss of enjoyment of life damages may be viable.